wavefrontHQ/docs/pages/doc/ingestion_policies.md

 As a Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
 For examining the usage by teams, Tanzu Observability by Wavefront supports ingestion policies.
 You can create ingestion policies and assign accounts or groups to each policy to see which teams use what part of the total ingestion.

 By using ingestion policies, you can monitor the usage for particular accounts or groups.
+You can examine:
+- the total usage out of a certain limit for the policy
+- how the total usage changed month over month
+- the hourly usage for the current billing month
+- which accounts ingest most data
-You can examine their usage out of a certain limit, their hourly usage, their usage by ingestion source (proxy and direct ingestions) and by ingestion type (time series, histograms, and delta counters).
-You can also understand which accounts ingest most data.
+- the usage by ingestion source (proxy and direct ingestions)
+- the usage by ingestion type (time series, histograms, and delta counters)

 To examine the performance of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).

 ## Ingestion Policy Basics

 Ingestion policies allow you to combine user and service accounts or groups, so that you can examine their usage of the Wavefront service.
-For example, you can create a policy for all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and monitor whether they show unusually high usage because they're not yet experienced.
+For example, you can create a policy for all accounts that joined in the last 6 months.
+You can also create a policy for a whole team, for example the Finance team, and monitor whether they show unusually high usage because they're not yet experienced.
 In such a case, you can provide additional training, for example.
-Also, you can set a Points per Second (PPS) limit and an associated alert for an ingestion policy, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.
+Also, you can set a Points per Second (PPS) limit and create an associated alert for an ingestion policy, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.

 The policy scope can be either accounts or groups.
 * Once you set the scope to accounts or groups, you cannot change it.